jaffaszt/istio101/workshop/exercise-1/README.md

 ## Clone the lab repo

-1. Go back to the **IBM Account Org** and find again your cluster , click on your cluster and then click Action and choose Web Terminal
+1. Go back to the **IBM Account Org** and find again your cluster , click on your cluster
 ![](../README_images/IBMAccountOrg.png)

+2. From the cluster screen click on `Action` and choose Web Terminal

-2. From your command line, run:
+3. From your command line, run:

     ```shell
     git clone https://github.com/IBM/istio101